About

 I was born in Edinburgh.
 Growing up in Scotland and enjoying the vibrancy and intensity of the Scottish landscape and clarity of light, my rich visual appreciation of colour is embedded in my roots as a Scottish Colourist.

 My paintings are large, very often, using a 10ft minimum height.
 I work on unstretched canvas, tacking it directly to the studio floor.
 This enables me to reach the centre of my paintings.
 I walk onto the canvas to reach the centre.
 When the majority of the painting is wet, I attach paintbrushes to a broom handle to enable me to reach the centre.
 I work on unprimed canvas, staining rich colour hues into the canvas fibres.
-The work is exhibited unstretched, as the sensitive outer edges are part of the emotional content of the painting.
+The work is exhibited unstretched, as the sensitive outer edges is part of the emotional content of the painting.

 Since the advent of digital photography, I have incorporated photography more and more into my visual arts practice.
 Photography is a visual enquiry resonating with emotional intensities of perception, form and space.
+Core concepts of Art and Design run throughout my photographic practice.
+Photography is all about light, which I pursue and add to my images with a passion, similar to the way in which colour is central to my paintings.
+I pursue light with intensity.

 Walking with my camera is a visually intense experience in a fast moving City environment.
 I love the beat!